The Duchess of Kent Children's Hospital at Sandy Bay: History

-Until 1971, the facility was known as the “Sandy Bay Children’s Convalescent Home”.
+Until 1971, the facility was known as the "Sandy Bay Children's Convalescent Home".
 During this time, it was a voluntary aided facility.
 The nursing teams came from the Irish Catholic religious order, The Missionary Society of St. Columban, while the majority of the day-to-day funding came from the Society for the Relief of Disabled Children, who, under the enigmatic leadership of the society's president, stockbroker Noel Croucher, ran a series of high-profile events to raise the home's profile.
-In 1970, Katharine, Duchess of Kent visited and when the facility upgraded from “Convalescent Home” to “Hospital” in 1971, it took her name.
-The Duchess remains the hospital patron.
-Colloquially, because of its location and its name changes, it is often simply referred to as “Sandy Bay”.
+In 1970, Katharine, Duchess of Kent visited and when the facility upgraded from "Convalescent Home" to "Hospital" in 1971, it took her name.
+The Duchess remained the hospital patron.
+Colloquially, because of its location and its name changes, it is often simply referred to as "Sandy Bay".

-The Hong Kong Hospital Authority has managed the day-to-day affairs of The Duchess of Kent Children's Hospital since 1991, while the Society for the Relief of Disabled Children continues to support the hospital “with specific needs or in emerging areas of child health that are not readily available in the public health care system”.
+The Hong Kong Hospital Authority has managed the day-to-day affairs of The Duchess of Kent Children's Hospital since 1991, while the Society for the Relief of Disabled Children continues to support the hospital "with specific needs or in emerging areas of child health that are not readily available in the public health care system".